- About Us

 The Authority’s status as an independent Crown entity means that there is no political involvement in its operations.

-The Authority is chaired by a serving High Court Judge, and its decisions and actions reflect that judicial independence.
+The Authority is chaired by a District Court Judge, and its decisions and actions reflect that judicial independence.

 Its investigators independently investigate the most serious complaints and incidents, such as those involving fatalities or allegations of serious misconduct.
 Investigators also have the power to direct or oversee Police investigations.
 The integrity of investigators’ work is assured through peer review and through oversight from the Manager: Investigations and the Authority Chair.